tapioone/docs/docs/manufacturer/cloud-connector/index.md

 tapio CloudConnector is a piece of software, which we're using to connect the physical world of woodworking machinery, with our digital ecosystem.
 It gets installed on the machine itself, or on a computer, which has network access to the machine.
 The CloudConnector (**CC**) runs as a service and provides an [**OPC UA Interface**](https://opcfoundation.org/about/opc-technologies/opc-ua/) to receive state and notifications from a machine.

-This version of the tapio CloudConnector supports the operating systems Windows and Linux.
+The tapio CloudConnector supports the operating systems Windows and Linux.
 For both operation systems we support a installer so you are able to choose the correct one.
-If you want to use the tapio CloudConnector on Linux you have to provide a dotnet core runtime, please note the [system requirements](#system-requirements).
+Please note the [system requirements](#system-requirements).

 ## Installation